-Friday Partly cloudy.
-Slight (20%) chance of a shower in the north, near zero chance elsewhere.
-The chance of a thunderstorm, possibly severe with damaging winds and large hail in the far W early this evening.
-Possible heavy falls in the far west early this evening.
-Winds SE/SW 15 to 25 km/h tending NE/SE in the late evening.
+Wednesday Partly cloudy.
+Slight (30%) chance of a shower in the east, near zero chance elsewhere.
+The chance of a thunderstorm in the E, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding in the E early this evening.
+Winds N/NW 30 to 45 km/h tending SE/SW 25 to 40 km/h in the evening.

 Interior Weather Forecasts

 Parts of Victoria, Tasmania and South Australia could be lashed by storms and damaging winds on Thursday as a cold front sweeps across Australia's southeast.

 It is storm season in Australia and, while being struck by lightning is considered a rare occurrence, there are several steps people can take to keep safe.